TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.compat32-message.rst

-The conceptual model provided by a :class:`Message` object is that of an ordered dictionary of headers with additional methods for accessing both specialized information from the headers, for accessing the payload, for generating a serialized version of the message, and for recursively walking over the object tree.
+The conceptual model provided by a :class:`Message` object is that of an ordered dictionary of headers with additional methods for accessing both specialized information kutoka the headers, for accessing the payload, for generating a serialized version of the message, and for recursively walking over the object tree.
 Note that duplicate headers are supported but special methods must be used to access them.